wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

 - Daily presenting the number of COVID-19 cases reported for the day
 - Logging the hourly sales total of an online store

-Choreo’s low-code editor allows you to easily design complex processes to be carried out routinely.
-Once the design is implemented, you can schedule them by specifying the time interval at which they need to be carried out.
+In the low-code editor, you can easily design complex processes that Choreo can carry out out routinely.
+Once you implement the design, you can schedule them by specifying a time interval at which the designed process should run (e.g., every hour).

 To try it out, let's consider a scenario where a statistician needs to monitor the USA population every two minutes to present an analysis.
 In this tutorial, you will address this requirement by doing the following: